YiqianZhang1004/WinLossSequencesSpring24/data/cfbd/CFBD_README.md

 - **team2ID**: ID of the away team.
 - **score1**: Home team's score.
 - **score2**: Away team's score.
 - **result**: Indicates the game result.
-1 if the home team won, 0 if the away team won, 0.5 if the game was a draw.
+1 if the home team won, 0 if the away team won, 0.5 if the game was a draw. (not in original database and was calculated)

 ## Non-essential Data (invalid data is replaced with "NaN"):
 - **homePostWinProb**: The probability that the home team wins.